Frequently Asked Questions

 What if I cannot provide my parents' information?

-If you are unable to obtain your parents' information, or if you believe you qualify for a dependency override, you may visit our office in Sage Hall to speak with a financial aid counselor.
+If you are unable to obtain your parents' information, or if you believe you qualify for a dependency override, you may visit the Financial Aid Office in Sage Hall to speak with a financial aid counselor.

-When and how will I receive my financial aid money?
+When will I receive my financial aid refund check?

 Your financial aid funds will be disbursed to your student account if you are enrolled in sufficient units.
 Disbursements will occur on a weekly basis starting the first week of classes.
 Your money will be mailed to the address listed on your myCI student services portal after your fees have been paid.
-You must also be making satisfactory academic progress.
+You must also meet satisfactory academic progress according to financial aid policy.
 Financial Aid refund checks are processed by the Student Business Services (SBS) office and may take up to 10 business days after your financial aid disburses to your student account.